JoergStrebel/MachineLearningEngineerND/capstone_proposal/proposal.md

 ### Evaluation Metrics
 The evaluation happens on a subset of the available historic data, the test set.
 The two investment strategies are evaluated using the stock data in this test set.
+The stock data contains one time series of prices per day per fund, so there are no categorical attributes and no risk of imbalanced classes.
+All three funds time series are available on the complete time period under investigation.

 The metric to compare both strategies will be the total value increase after the test period, i.e. how much has the total value of the portfolio increased using either one of the trading strategies.
 You can then calculate the percentage increase based on the initial budget.
 A similar approach is followed in [Stock prediction models][5].
 The total value is the Euro value of the portfolio at the last day of the test period plus the remaining budget.

+On a more technical level, the project follows the same approach as the quadcopter project and measures the temporal development of the learning process by tracking the total reward per iteration.
+This is a visualization of the learning curve of the agent.

 [Teddy Koker's Blog entry][6] uses the Sharpe ratio as a metric for the risk-adjusted  performance of an investment over time.
 This metric might be an alternative to the purely monetary metric given above, as it includes the associated